tyallen22/PyHand_Earth/README.md

 #### To launch PyHand-Earth:

-From the command line, run:
+From the command line, you can simply run:

 ```shell